kayodeolusanya/Nexus-Bank-Customer-Segmentation-Project/README.md

 toward defaulting.
 The board specifically wants to anticipate future customer behavior and know the likelihood of deposits from customers.

-Nexux wants to understand how effective their campaigns are and thus develop marketing campaigns to reach specific customer segments.
+Nexus Bank wants to understand how effective their campaigns are and thus develop marketing campaigns to reach specific customer segments.
 By analyzing customer behaviors, loan trends, and marketing campaign effectiveness, Nexus wants to optimize its operations, mitigate risks/ loan defaults, and improve customer deposits.